WilliamBHW/Stock_Analysis/Module1_Challenge/README.md

 ## Analysis and Challenges

 #### Analysis of Outcomes Based on Launch Date
+The analysis of outcomes based on lunch date consist of pivot table and line chart where theater as the main filter for parent category.
+Count of outcomesbeing y-axis with month of the year being the x-axis.
+Colors are used to differenciate each category.
 #### Analysis of Outcomes Based on Goals

 ### Challenges and Difficulties Encountered